ashleyxuu/http-load-testing/README.md

 - Ensure your target URL is accessible and returns a valid response.
 - The tool uses ``aiohttp`` for asynchronous HTTP requests.
 - This tool is for testing and educational purposes only.
 Use responsibly.
+- You should give an valid positive number for qps and duration.

 ## License